SaltyScriptScrap/mssqlserver2022-rocky9-selinux/README.md

 (Must choose with selinux or not! check with `getenforce` at terminal)

 ```
+# with selinux status at gentenforce : Enforcing
 sudo yum install -y mssql-server-selinux
 ```
 OR
 ```
+# with selinux status at gentenforce : Permissive or Disabled
 sudo yum install -y mssql-server
 ```